Feo Amante: I will take you home

 JK: Oh yeah.
 Do you mean do I scare myself with my own internal demons?
 I try to scare myself on the page whenever I write.
 That’s my job.
 If I’m writing a love scene, I’m supposed to make you feel love, if I’m writing terror, I’m supposed to make you feel terror.
 If I want to write about a pussy cat, I’m supposed to make you see the pussy cat.

-I haven’t gone out of my way to hurt anybody in over forty years, so I consider that that part of my particular demon is quashed.
+I haven't gone out of my way to hurt anybody in over forty years, so I consider that part of my particular demon is quashed.

 MO: How can you say that?
 That in forty years you’ve never—